civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 Added:    New database flags for modders:
 - TerrainImprovementDB
    BonusScience         TerrainImprovement gives bonus science to its city.
-   HappyInc             TerraubImprovement increases happiness of its city.
+   HappyInc             TerrainImprovement increases happiness of its city.
 - WonderDB
    ActualBuildingEverywhere
                         Wonder creates this building everywhere.